alice-i-cecile/understanding-bevy/src/ecs/entities-components.md

 The ECS architecture, at its heart, is about efficiently laying out data, and then accessing it in principled ways.
 Drawing on the metaphors of databases, we can think of each **component** as representing a unique column of data, with a homogenous type, and each row determines which entity that component belongs to.

-Every entity in Bevy has a special component called `Entity`, which serves as our primary key into the database, allowing us to fetch the appropriate component efficiently.
+Every entity in Bevy has a special piece of data for it called an `Entity`, which serves as our primary key into the database, allowing us to fetch the appropriate component efficiently.
 In [archetypal](internals/archetypes.md) ECS, like Bevy, we can extend this metaphor further.
 An archetype is a collection of entities with a specific set of components: creating an efficient sub-table where every cell, regardless of its entity or component, has a valid entry.

 When we want to read or modify the data stored in our components, we can use a [`Query`](https://docs.rs/bevy/0.4.0/bevy/ecs/struct.Query.html): allowing us to extract the columns we care about.
 We can further filter within this `Query` by using a [`QueryFilter`](https://docs.rs/bevy/0.4.0/bevy/ecs/trait.QueryFilter.html), allowing us to limit ourselves to only entities that have or lack a certain component, or have recently changed.